Course Title: Context and Practice of Translation 1B (LOTE into English) Mandarin

 You are responsible for ensuring that your work is kept in a secure place.
-It is also a disciplinary offence for you to allow their work to be plagiarised by another student.
-You should be aware of their rights and responsibilities regarding the use of copyright material.
+It is also a disciplinary offence for you to allow your work to be plagiarised by another student.
+You should be aware of all rights and responsibilities regarding the use of copyright material.

 COURSE EVALUATION & FEEDBACK

 How can I let my teacher know about my experience of this course?

 You may discuss this with your teacher at a mutually convenient time.
 The School distributes confidential course assessment forms at the end of each semester for students to complete.
 These are analysed and action is taken to remedy defects in teaching or course administration as required.
 The College also conducts student experience and satisfaction surveys during semester.